zen3ger/conrod-guessing_game/README.md

 }
 ```

-As you can see, we are accepting generic `piston` events, and returning `conrod` events, which relate directly to our ui.
+As you can see, we are accepting generic `piston::GenericEvent` events, and returning `conrod_core::event` events, which our UI knows how to handle.

-This also captures the Window resize event.
-We can now handle the resize events which were not being captured when we resied earlier.
-Add the following to the beginning of your `main()` function in `main.rs`, updating the imports as you go:
+Our newly added update code will also captures the Window resize event.
+We can now let `piston` handle the resize events which were not being captured when we resied earlier.
+Add the following to the beginning of your `main()` function in `main.rs`:

 ```rust
 // Event loop - draw loop